liamdawson/buildkite_waiter/README.md

 # wait for a build based on build number
 $ buildkite_waiter by-number my-great-org my-pipeline 1

+# wait for latest, but don't send an OS notification
+$ buildkite_waiter latest --no-notification
 ```

 ## API Access Token